MobilityData/gbfs/gbfs.md

 \- name           | Yes       | Public name for this region

 ### system_pricing_plans.json
 Describe pricing for the system.
-This scheme does not currently factor in lost vehicle fees as it seems outside of the scope of this specification, but they could be added.
+This scheme does not currently factor in lost bike fees as it seems outside of the scope of this specification, but they could be added.
 It is an array of pricing objects defined as follows:

 Field Name        | Required  | Defines
 ------------------| --------- | ----------